The House of Yes

 The House of Yes is a 1997 American dark comedy film adapted from the play of the same name by Wendy MacLeod.
-The film was written and directed by Mark Waters (in his directing debut), produced by Robert Berger, and stars Parker Posey, Josh Hamilton, Tori Spelling, Freddie Prinze Jr. and Geneviève Bujold.
+The film was written and directed by Mark Waters (in his directorial debut), produced by Robert Berger, and stars Parker Posey, Josh Hamilton, Tori Spelling, Freddie Prinze Jr. and Geneviève Bujold.
 It was released in the United States by Miramax Films on October 10, 1997.
 The House of Yes received a divided critical reaction, with Posey winning a Sundance Award and Spelling receiving a Razzie Award nomination.

 Plot

 On Thanksgiving in 1983, Marty Pascal travels from New York City to McLean, Virginia, to visit his family: mother Mrs. Pascal, younger brother Anthony, and twin sister "Jackie-O".
-Jackie-O, recently released from a psychiatric hospital, is obsessed with Jacqueline Kennedy Onassis and emulates her style of dress and hairstyle.
+Jackie-O, recently released from a psychiatric hospital, is obsessed with Jacqueline Kennedy Onassis and often dresses as her in the pink suit she wore when John F. Kennedy was assassinated.
 Marty surprises his family with news he is engaged; he introduces his fiancée Lesly, a waitress at a doughnut store.
 Lesly's arrival disrupts the family's gathering, and Jackie-O conspires to break the couple up.

-It becomes apparent that Marty and Jackie-O were involved in an incestuous relationship as teenagers.
-Jackie-O convinces Marty to play their favorite childhood "game", involving using a gun loaded with blanks to re-enact the Kennedy assassination; the "game" serves as foreplay for sex.
-A horrified Lesly witnesses the encounter and speaks to Anthony, who had tried to warn her of the nature of Marty and Jackie's relationship.
-He convinces Lesly that he is a virgin and dying of a brain tumor, leading to a brief and awkward sexual encounter.
+It soon becomes apparent that Marty and Jackie-O started an incestuous relationship as teenagers.
+Jackie-O convinces Marty to play their favorite childhood "game", involving using a gun loaded with blanks to re-enact the Kennedy assassination; she created the "game" as foreplay when he hesitated before the first time they had sex.
+A horrified Lesly witnesses the encounter and is comforted by Anthony, who had already told her of Marty and Jackie's incestuous relationship.
+He convinces Lesly that he is a virgin, leading to a brief and awkward sexual encounter.
+Lesly ultimately rejects Anthony, who reveals that Jackie once shot Marty because she did not want him to leave for New York.
+Shortly afterward, Mrs. Pascal orders Lesly to return alone to New York in the morning, threatening to tell Marty about her affair with Anthony.

-In the morning, Lesly confronts Marty about what she witnessed.
+In the morning, upon seeing the gun next to the twins, Mrs. Pascal demands that Marty hide it.
+Lesly confronts Marty about what she witnessed.
 Marty breaks down and begs Lesly to return to New York with him.
 Jackie-O convinces Marty that she will let him leave if he agrees to play the game one final time.
-Armed with the gun, Jackie-O recalls the events that led to their absent father's departure; Marty claims that he walked out on the family the day of the Kennedy assassination, but Jackie-O believes that he was shot by Mrs. Pascal and buried in the backyard.
+She finds the gun, then recalls the events that led to their absent father's departure; Marty claims that he walked out on the family the day of the Kennedy assassination, but Jackie-O believes that he was shot by Mrs. Pascal and buried in the backyard.
 Jackie-O fires the gun at Marty, now loaded with real bullets, killing him.
 Footage of Jackie Kennedy is then shown as Lesly screams.
-Lesly runs from the house and a flashback of Jackie-O in her costume as a teen is being filmed by Marty as she asks him to “stop it.”
+Lesly runs from the house and a flashback shows Jackie-O in her costume as a teenager, being filmed by Marty as she asks him to "stop it", then gives him a coy smile.